Home » Blog » Gift Ideas for Home Canners (Holiday 2025 Update)

 Mirro Pressure Canners

 There are two models of pressure canners currently made by Mirromatic, a 16 quart and 22 quart.
-Both are weighted-gauge canners.
+Both are weighted-gauge canners, and use a rubber gasket to seal.
 Please note that Mirro pressure canners have a concave bottom and won’t heat properly on a glass or ceramic stove.
 They also do not come with canning racks, so you’ll need to purchase one separately.

-Boiling water canners are used to home-can high-acid foods such as tomato sauce, salsa, pickles, fruit, relish, jellies, and jams.
+Boiling-water canners are used to safely preserve high-acid foods such as tomato sauce, salsa, pickles, fruits, relishes, jellies, and jams.
+A water bath canner is essentially a large pot deep enough to submerge canning jars under boiling water during processing.

 water bath canner and jars on a table